Jacob Adler: New York

 Having already famously played Shylock in Shakespeare's The Merchant of Venice on the Yiddish stage at the People's Theater, he played the role again in a 1903 Broadway production, directed by Arthur Hopkins.
 In this production, Adler spoke his lines in Yiddish while the rest of the cast spoke in English.
 The New York Times review of Adler's performance was not favorable: in particular his naturalistic acting style was not what audiences of the period expected in a production of Shakespeare.
 Some other reviews (such as that in Theater magazine) were friendlier; in any event the same production was revived two years later.

 Lulla Rosenfeld writes that Henry Irving, the great Shylock before that time, played Shylock as "morally superior to the Christians around him... driven to cruelty only by their more cruel persecutions."
 In contrast, "Adler scorned justification.
 Total vindication was his aim."
 In Adler's own words, "Shylock from the first was governed by pride rather than revenge.
 He wishes to humble and terrify Antonio for the insult and humiliation he has suffered at his hands.
 This is why he goes so far as to bring his knife and scales into the court.
 For Shylock, however, the desired climax was to refuse the pound of flesh with a gesture of divine compassion.
 When the verdict goes against him, he is crushed because he has been robbed of this opportunity, not because he lusts for Antonio's death.
 This was my interpretation.
 This is the Shylock I have tried to show."
-The road from this to method acting is clear.

 After his two Broadway triumphs, Adler returned to Yiddish theater.

 In the wake of the Kishinev pogrom, Adler went back briefly to Eastern Europe in summer 1903, where he tried to convince various family members to come to America.
 Although he was greeted as a hero, he was only partially successful in convincing people to leave; his mother, in particular, was determined to finish out her life where she was.
 (His father had died some years earlier.)
 He persuaded his sister Sarah Adler to follow him to America as her husband had died of heart disease in Verdun in 1897 and she was raising seven children on her own.
 She emigrated in 1905.